 Boston's Fenway neighborhood gains its fame from its biggest attraction, Fenway Park, home ball park of the Boston Red Sox but there's a lot more to love, do, and explore here.

-However, the Fenway area of Boston also includes 18 colleges and universities, world-renowned medical research centers and hospitals in the Longwood Medical Area, lively nightlife along Lansdowne Street, and the highest concentration of cultural institutions in the city, including the Museum of Fine Arts and Isabella Stewart Gardner Museum, and Symphony Hall.
+Fenway is home to 17 colleges and universities, world-renowned medical research centers and hospitals in the Longwood Medical Area, lively nightlife along Lansdowne Street, and the highest concentration of cultural institutions in the city, including the Museum of Fine Arts and Isabella Stewart Gardner Museum, and Symphony Hall.

 "East Fenway" includes the famous ballpark, House of Blues Boston, and other bars, restaurants, and shops in the Kenmore Square commercial stretch near Boston University.

-"West Fenway" includes museums, the medical area, and more colleges and universities.
+"West Fenway" includes museums, the medical area, and more colleges and universities including Northeastern University.
 Lots of medical professionals and students live in the neighborhood's residential areas.

-Ball Park Tour - See the famed ballpark up close, and enjoy your guide's entertaining stories about Fenway history, legendary players, and funny events.
+Fenway Park Tour - See the famed ballpark up close, and enjoy your guide's entertaining stories about Fenway history, legendary players, and funny events.
 You even get to go on top of the Green Monster.
 Allow about 1 hour.
-Included with Boston discount card

 Symphony Hall - Home to Boston Symphony Orchestra and Boston Pops.
 Attend a concert and enjoy its perfect acoustics, or join a free tour for behind-the-scenes views and stories.